 Q. What use did you make of Staring Lake?

 A. We had the best beach on the lake.
 People used to come to our place to swim and picnic.

 Erected by Eden Prairie.

 Location.
 44° 49.799′ N, 93° 26.927′ W. Marker is in Eden Prairie, Minnesota, in Hennepin County.
 Marker can be reached from Pioneer Trail.
+Marker is east of the Cummins Farmhouse, at the northwest corner of the garden.
 Touch for map.
-Marker is east of the Cummins Farmhouse, at the northwest corner of the garden.
 Marker is at or near this postal address: 13600 Pioneer Trail, Eden Prairie MN 55347, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Cummins Homestead (within shouting distance of this marker); Shakopee Soldiers Monument (approx. 3.1 miles away); Pond Mission (approx. 3.4 miles away); Camp Savage (approx. 5.9 miles away); Fallen Heroes Memorial (approx. 6.3 miles away); Christmas Lake (approx. 6.8 miles away); Bloomington Town Hall (approx. 6.9 miles away); Soldiers Memorial (approx. 7.2 miles away).

 Credits.
 This page was last revised on May 28, 2018.
-This page originally submitted on May 25, 2018, by McGhiever of St Paul, Minnesota.
-This page has been viewed 49 times since then.
+It was originally submitted on May 25, 2018, by McGhiever of St Paul, Minnesota.
+This page has been viewed 90 times since then and 18 times this year.
 Photos: 1, 2. submitted on May 25, 2018, by McGhiever of St Paul, Minnesota. • Bill Pfingsten was the editor who published this page.